jjmalina/trollolol/README.md

 Hunting reddit trolls
 ===============================================================

 Unfinished hackNY hackathon project.
-Crawls reddit for new comments and uses the sci-kit SVM package learn detect troll comments.gs
+Crawls reddit for new comments and uses the sci-kit SVM package learn detect troll comments.

 # Running it